DBA-Turkiye/DiagnoseCovid19/README.md

 ##  4. <a name='PreRequirements'></a>PreRequirements
 * DB2 Database
 * Common Toolkit should be imported to your BAW.
 Check the [repository](https://github.com/DBA-Turkiye/BAWCommonToolkit) and documentation for more information.
-*

-You can find the summary of required actions in order to import ODM & BPM project.
+You can find the summary of required actions in order to import ODM & BPM project below.

 ##  5. <a name='ODM-OperationalDecisionManager'></a>ODM - Operational Decision Manager